HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic or absorption data exists in the provided studies
+Unknown — no human pharmacokinetic or absorption data available from the provided studies

 Red Flags to Watch For

-• Zero human clinical trials exist for this ingredient — all evidence comes from animal and cell studies
+• Zero human clinical trials — all efficacy data comes from mice and cell cultures

 Products Containing Agarikon